Submit a Manuscript or Letter to EyeNet

 Your case report should introduce the patient (fictitious names only) and describe his or her personal story and baffling symptoms.
 The case can then move on to any of the following areas: early misdiagnoses, your observations, differential diagnosis, results of tests, the eventual definitive diagnosis, treatment and the patient's progress.
 You should also add a few short paragraphs about the the disease to add to readers knowledge base (pathophysiology, etiology, etc).

-Before you start writing, contact Chris McDonagh to inform him of your proposed topic and download the Morning Rounds Writers Guidelines.
+Before you start writing, contact Chris McDonagh to inform him of your proposed topic and download the Morning Rounds Writers Guidelines, and as you write, consult the Author Checklist.

 Write a Letter to the Editor